jfreeman812/QE-Tools/reporting/coverage.rst

   * For Project_, the value is the full value after the identifier (``project:``)
   * For Categories_, the value is a list of categories built from splitting on the separator (``:``) after the identifier (``category:``)

 * For JIRAs_, the key is the Status_ *Report As* value associated with the JIRAs_ and the value is the list of JIRAs_ *for that status*.
-In the case where a JIRA has no associated Status_, the default status (operational) is used.
+In the case where a JIRA has no associated Status_, the attribute name `JIRAs` is used.

 **Note:** it is possible to have multiple JIRAs associated with a test for multiple statuses.
-An example is that a operational JIRA tag exists for when the test was created but the test is quarantined due to a later code change and is now quarantined with JIRAs.
-This is an acceptable behavior and the JIRA should reflect two JIRA lists, one for operational and one for quarantined.
+An example is that a JIRA tag exists for when the test was created but the test is quarantined due to a later code change and is now quarantined with JIRAs.
+This is an acceptable behavior and the JIRA should reflect two JIRA lists, one for the pre-existing tags and one for quarantined.

 Example JSON Object
 ~~~~~~~~~~~~~~~~~~~